Learning from Home

 Emails and School Work

-For Years 7-11, we have set work using the Student Gateway.
+Work is set for students who are isolating using the Student Gateway.
 You can access this by clicking the blue box below.

 If you don't have access to a laptop or computer, please don't worry.
-We asked your parents to let us know about this and we have already printed the work for you.
-If you weren't at school, it can be collected from Reception or found below.
+We asked your parents to let us know about this and we will either be able to lend you one or ask you to come into school to do your work.

 Learning from Home Guidelines

-The guidelines for completing your work can be found below.
+The guidelines for completing work can be found below.

 |Guidance for Years 7, 8 and 9|